- Jeremy Stevenson & Spencer Greenberg

-> Then along came Sam Harris.
+Then along came Sam Harris.
 The atheist, neuroscientist, and author shocked many people by writing a book on spirituality and mindfulness meditation called Waking Up, despite being a renowned skeptic (e.g., of religion).
-In the book, Harris documents how he spent a cumulative two years on silent meditation retreat in his 20s.
+In the book, Harris documents how he spent a cumulative year on silent meditation retreat in his 20s.
 But his spiritual journey is different.
 Yes, he initially delved into conventional mindfulness and derived significant benefit.
 However, in the book he introduces the practice of nondual mindfulness, which involves being mindful of the absence of a solid self at the center of conscious experience.
 In other words, nondual mindfulness teaches you to become aware of the (supposedly intrinsic) nonduality of the mind – the lack of subject / object duality (i.e., the lack of distinction between “you” and what you perceive) – which is how we typically perceive conscious experience.

 To be clear, Harris is not arguing that nondual mindfulness is merely an alternative to conventional mindfulness, he is arguing that it is superior to conventional mindfulness.
 Here is the climax of Harris’ spiritual journey as detailed in his book Waking Up: